 Instructions

-- In a saucepan over medium-low heat, add blueberries, maple syrup, lemon zest, lemon juice, and bring to a low boil, about 5 minutes.
+• In a saucepan over low heat, add blueberries, maple syrup, lemon zest, and lemon juice, and bring to a low boil, about 5 minutes.
 Make sure to stir occasionally and the blueberries will begin to burst.
 Use a wooden spoon to mash about half of the blueberries and release the juices.

-- Turn the heat to medium-high and allow the mixture to boil for about 10 minutes, or until the liquid is reduced by half.
+• Turn the heat up a bit to medium-high heat and allow the mixture to boil for about 10 minutes, or until the liquid is reduced by half.
 Make sure to stir occasionally.

-- Reduce the heat to medium-low and add the chia seeds.
+• Reduce the heat to low and add the chia seeds.
 Cook for about 5 minutes, stirring frequently.
 The jams should begin to thicken.

-- Close the lid on the jam tightly and store it in the fridge.
+• Allow the jam to cool completely before transferring to the fridge.
+Once cool, close the lid on the jam tightly and store it in the refrigerator.
 The jam will last in the fridge for up to 1 week or in the freezer for up to 2 months.
 Do not store this jam at room temperature.

 Notes